ScottBrian/GetAndCleanData_CourseProject/CodeBook.md

 This code book describes the contents of the tidy data created for the course project in the Johns Hopkins Univertisity MOOC course "Getting and Cleaning Data".
 The feature set (columns) for the tidy data set is a subset of the features provided in the Human Activity data set obtained from: <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 In order to understand the TidyDataSet provided for this course project, we must first understand the original Human Activity study and measures that were provided as input to the course project.
-The following decriptions are from the original files provided, and following that will be a description of the TidyDataSet.
+The following decriptions are from the original readme and feautues information files provided.
+Following that will be a description of the TidyDataSet.

 # From the Human Activity README.txt